LinusU/rustic-yellow/README.md

 cd rustic-yellow
 ```

-## ROM File
+## ROM Files

-Rustic Yellow requires a ROM file for Pokemon Yellow in order to build the project.
-The ROM file must have the SHA1 hash `cc7d03262ebfaf2f06772c1a480c7d9d5f4a38e1` and be named `rom_file.gb`.
+Rustic Yellow requires two ROM files in order to build the project: one for the original Pokemon Yellow game, and one for Pokemon Crystal from which some updated sprites are used.
+The ROM files must have the following SHA1 hashes:

+- `pokeyellow.gbc` - `cc7d03262ebfaf2f06772c1a480c7d9d5f4a38e1`
+- `pokecrystal.gbc` - `f4cd194bdee0d04ca4eac29e09b8e4e9d818c133`

 You can obtain a ROM file from various sources online, but please note that it may be illegal to download and use ROMs in some jurisdictions.

 ## Music